Background

 The internal object comprises memories, it comprises emotions and cognitions, and in this sense the internal object is a partial scheme, like a schema theory.
 It's a partial scheme.

-So our mind is populated with dozens, if not hundreds, if not thousands of internal objects.
 Some of these internal objects are introjects.
 They are assimilated, internalized, and integrated voices of meaningful others, parents, role models, teachers, even influential peers.

 So internal objects is a much wider universe because it incorporates a stand-in for numerous people and numerous situations and numerous locations and numerous attachments, an integral part of what is called in psychoanalytic literature cathexis, emotional or mental investment.
-Introjects are a subset of internal objects.
-They are the voices, they are the presence incorporated in our minds of meaningful others, and all of these, the internal objects, including the introjects, they are all arranged in a coherent narrative, a story.

-Think of it as a movie with a script.
 So there is a story, a narrative that binds the internal objects and the introjects together and endows them with coherence, cohesion, and meaning.

 Now the narrative could be flexible, responsive to new information, adaptable, but the narrative very often becomes rigidified, becomes rigid, ossified, and then we have mental illness.

-Actually in the Diagnostic and Statistical Manual the opening sentence for many personality disorders is a rigid pattern of dysfunction, etc. So rigid narratives give rise to mental illness.
+Of course, one of the most prominent examples of a rigid narrative is personality disorders.
+Actually in the Diagnostic and Statistical Manual the opening sentence for many personality disorders is a rigid pattern of dysfunction etc.

 Now one could conceive of the narrative as a universe, as a world, as a space, almost like a physical space, and it has a perimeter, it has boundaries, it has borders, personal boundaries, personal borders, and this perimeter, this borderline, border, is guarded by border police.
-And the border police in this case are the psychological defense mechanisms.

 Psychological defense mechanisms are guardians, sentries, sentinels.
 Their role is to keep things out, not to allow intrusion or access on the one hand, and to selectively allow information in, providing it can be safely incorporated into the hegemonic dominant narrative.

 In this sense of course, this is a model which is very akin to the immune system.
 It's exactly how the membrane of the cell works, and it's exactly how the immune system mobilizes to fend off invaders such as bacteria and viruses.
+One could conceive of challenging, undermining, and countervailing information as pathogens which threaten the homeostasis, equilibrium, and functioning of the mental body, so to speak.

 There are two types of defense mechanisms, dissociative defense mechanisms and cognitive distortions.